d3tourrr/NomiKin-Discord/README.md

       1. Under `Scopes` select `Bot`
       1. Under `Bot Permissions` select `Send Messages` and `Read Message History`
       1. Copy the generated URL at the bottom and open it in a web browser to add the bot to your Discord server
+> [!WARNING]
+> While you're on the `Bot` page, you must enable `Message Content Intent` or your companion will not be able to connect to Discord.
+This is easy to miss.
-1. Install Git if you haven't already got it: [Instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+2. Install Git if you haven't already got it: [Instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 1. Install Docker if you haven't already got it: [Instructions](https://docs.docker.com/engine/install/)
 1. Clone this repo: `git clone https://github.com/d3tourrr/NomiKin-Discord.git`
    1. After cloning the repo, change to the directory: `cd NomiKin-Discord`